giantswarm/docs/src/content/ui-api/observability/prometheus/volume-size/index.md

 ## Why would I like to resize the volume
-Our observability architecture is based on one Prometheus instance by workload cluster.
+Our observability architecture is based on one Prometheus instance per workload cluster.
-As mentioned above, Prometheus volume is set to 100Gi.
+As mentioned above, the Prometheus volume is set to 100Gi.
 This capacity is the same for a small or a large cluster.

 Imagine that you want to create multiple testing clusters for a training.
 You don't need to have 100Gi reserved for each cluster.
-It will be interesting to set a smaller size for each Prometheus volume.
+It would be useful to set a smaller size for each Prometheus volume.

-In an other hand, if you have large clusters with lots of traffic, and so lots of metrics to store, you might like to set a larger size for each Prometheus volume.
+On the other hand, if you have large clusters with lots of traffic, and so lots of metrics to store, you might like to set a larger size for each Prometheus volume.

 ## How can I resize Prometheus volume
 The Prometheus volume size can be set on the cluster CR using the dedicated annotation `monitoring.giantswarm.io/prometheus-volume-size`